christofolo/christofolo.github.io/musictheory.md

 ## Part 6: The Minor Scale Formula and "Major vs minor"

 The Minor Scale Formula is 212-2122.
+Or WHW-WHWW (W = whole step and H = half step)

 ![ ]({{ site.baseurl }}/images/fretboard-a-minor.png){: .mx-auto.d-block :}